 Here we take up the subject of function composition in more detail.

-We are all familiar with the usual composition of functions: if f maps X into Y and g maps Y into Z then the function h defined by h(x) = g(f(x)) maps X into Z. We usually write this as $h = g \circ f$.
-This expression is actually an example of tacit programming in conventional notation.
+We are all familiar with the usual composition of functions: if f maps X into Y and g maps Y into Z then the function Z then Z th

 In J there are many more possibilities.